Our TeamHelping individuals with disabilities and their families is our passion.

 Michael’s parents Joan and Monroe Karasik were founding members of the ARC of Maryland and were strong advocates when there were few laws protecting the rights of individuals with disabilities.
 They were recognized for their work in the 1990’s when the Karasik Center in Montgomery County was named in their honor.
 The Arc Montgomery County Karasik Family, Infant & Child Care Center is an inclusive, family-centered child care program integrating typically-developing children, children with developmental disabilities and children with chronic medical conditions.

-Their son Henry Callegary is following both his mother’s and grandfathers’ (Monroe Karasik and Claude Callegary) legal careers and is about to begin his final year at the University of Maryland School of Law.
+Their son Henry Callegary is following both his mother’s and grandfathers’ (Monroe Karasik and Claude Callegary) legal careers as a lawyer.